kaelzhang/node-modified/README.md

 ### Specify the cache routing

-`options.route` must be specified, or an error will be thrown.
+`options.route` must be specified, or there will be no cache applied.

 ```
 modified({